MouadAl/CI-CD-pipeline/README.md

 # CI-CD-pipeline
 ## What it does ?
-This is continuous Integration & deployment pipeline of a springboot app  using jenkins docker and docker hub It basically checkout code from the Github repository , build the project(maven) , build Docker image and push it to Dockerhub as it is shematic below:
+This is continuous Integration & deployment pipeline of a springboot app  using jenkins docker and docker hub It basically checkout code from the Github repository , build the project(maven) , build Docker image , push it to Dockerhub and deploy it to kubernetes cluster as  it is shematic below:

 ![pipeline-image](images/pipeline.jfif)